An idea in progress · Request for input

 A quieter kind of help for church plants.

 A peer community, a library of design templates, an AI assistant that lives in your Slack, and capped consulting time.
-Built to complement existing networks, not replace them.
+Built to complement what your network already does, not replace it.

 Church planter speaking